The search for failed supernovae with the Large Binocular Telescope: a new candidate and the failed SN fraction with 11 yr of data: Candidates

 We show the evolution of N4736-OC1 and M101-OC1 in a color-magnitude diagram (CMD) in Figure~\ref{fig:can-cmd}.
 Since thse are based on estimates of the total flux, they are sensitive to issues like crowding.
 We also show estimates of the location in the CMD for the ``disappearing star'' of each source, shown as a black circle and square for N4736-OC1 and M101-OC1, respectively, based on the differential light curves.
 While the ``disappearing star'' of N4736-OC1 is nearly 2~mag more luminous than the late-time flux, the ``disappearing star'' of M101-OC1 is only $\sim$0.5~mag more luminous than the late-time flux, though it is significantly bluer.
 As proposed earlier in the paper, this late time flux could be interpreted as a redder binary companion or fallback accretion and also due to crowding caused by LBT's resolution limit.

 Overall, we can see that both of these sources are significantly bluer and fainter than N6946-BH1 and other RSGs.
 If we compare these ``disappearing stars'' to MIST \citep{dotter16,choi16} stellar evolution tracks, both appear to lie along or near the track of a $\sim$12$~\msun$ star, which is less massive and less luminous than the 18--25$~\msun$ RSGs that are most commonly expected to become failed SNe.
 However, MIST tracks are constructed assuming a single star with no binary interactions, and, since there is at least some evidence for M101-OC1 having a companion, these single star evolution models may not be appropriate.
+Future analysis with binary evolution models (e.g., BPASS, \citealt{eldridge17}) may be possible with new data to constrain the remnant luminosity and spectral energy distribution.